-So if you’re doing SEO on a tight budget or simply want to diversify your backlinks sources, pay attention.
-You’re gonna like what I’m about to show you!
+So if you’re doing SEO on a tight budget or simply want to diversify your backlink sources and anchor text ratios, pay attention.
+This guide is for you!

 Press Release Service Review

 These here are the three links I keep referencing to in the video:

 In the video I show the kind of links I have been enjoying since I started using Nix’s done-for-you press release services.